wriggy/connect4-playground/README.md

 # Playground

-A mini app using React and JavaAcript for playing Connect4 against the computer.
+A mini app using React and JavaScript for playing Connect4 against the computer.
 Some functionality has been added to enable the computer to look a few moves ahead but it shouldn't be too hard to beat if you try.

-To run, clone the directory and in the project directory run:
+To run, clone the directory and in the project directory enter:

 ### `npm start`